Fisher2107/mamba/README.md

 https://github.com/xbresson/TSP_Transformer

 ## Data Folder
 The data folder contains many sub folders.
-The subfolders named begninng with start contain my test dataset I used to evaluate model performance whilst I was training.
+The subfolders named begining with start contains test datasets I used to evaluate model performance whilst I was training.
 They contain 2000 instances of TSP instances and where generated using generate_data.py.
-Th generlaisation subfolder containes the custom TSP dataset I used in Section 5.2.2 Visualisation.
+The generlaisation subfolder containes the custom TSP dataset I used in Section 5.2.2 Visualisation.
 Transformer data contains a 10k tsp instance of city count 50 and 100.
 This was the test set the transformer model used and which I also used in my analysis section.
 It also contains labels representing the optimal tour length of each instance.

 ## Evals Folder
 This folder contains most of the python files I used to generate plots.
 It also contains figs which is where I saved the pdf figures generated from the python files.